-- 1.1 Owners should determine the values and goals to which they feel committed in view of their family ownership and their family business. - 1.2 In this connection, they should define the extent to which they want to take into account not only the interests of the owner family but also the interests of other stakeholders, in particular the employees and the customers, and to contribute to the development of society through sustainable management. - 1.3 Owners should also define the importance they attach to maintaining the business as a family-owned business, and the extent to which the interests of the business take precedence over the interests of the ownership collective and the individual interests of the owners.
+- 1.1 Owners should determine the values and goals to which they feel committed in view of their family ownership and their family business. - 1.2 In this connection, they should define the extent to which they want to take into account not only the interests of the owner family but also the interests of other stakeholders, in particular the employees and the customers, and to contribute to the development of society and the preservation of an environment worth living in through sustainable management and diversity.
+In addition, they should determine whether and to what extent they want to commit publicly to this. - 1.3 The owners should make a statement on how they can ensure the adaptability necessary for the long-term survival of their family business in an increasingly fast-changing environment. - 1.4 The owners should also determine - the importance they attach to preserving the company as a family business, - whether and to what extent they want to allow the company to open up to non-family owners - and to what extent the interests of the company take precedence over the interests of the owners as a whole and individually.